An

 possessive.

-same likes as the Exorcist and
+same likes as the Exorcist,

-the Omen but yet the
+the Omen or even Invasion of the Body Snatchers but yet the

 story really doesn't make sense as to why